bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 The most famous language from the logic programming family.
 Solving a problem like a sudoku puzzle in Prolog will be an eye opening experience for any developer.
-While it's unlikely that you'll ever use it practice the ideas found in Prolog will truly expand your thinking horizons.
+While it's unlikely that you'll ever use it practice the ideas found in it, Prolog will truly expand your thinking horizons.

 A good starting point in your journey to Prolog will be